IFE-Fiware/data-provider/README.md

 apiVersion: argoproj.io/v1alpha1
 kind: Application
 metadata:
   name: 'dataprovider01-deployer'           # name of the deploying app in argocd
 spec:
   project: default
   source:
     repoURL: 'https://code.europa.eu/api/v4/projects/904/packages/helm/stable'
     path: '""'
-    targetRevision: 0.3.1
+    targetRevision: 1.0.0                   # version of package
     helm:
       values: |
         values:
-          branch: develop                                       # branch of repo with values - this is develop by default
+          branch: v1.0.0                    # branch of repo with values - for released version it should be the release branch
-        secretEngine: dev-int                                   # container for your secrets in vault
         project: default
         namespaceTag: dataprovider01        # identifier of deployment and part of fqdn
         domainSuffix: int.simpl-europe.eu   # last part of fqdn
         argocd:
-          appname: dataprovider01-iaa                           # name of generated argocd app
+          appname: dataprovider01           # name of generated argocd app
           namespace: argocd                 # namespace of your argocd
         cluster:
           address: https://kubernetes.default.svc
-          namespace: dataprovider01-iaa                         # where the app will be deployed
+          namespace: dataprovider01         # where the app will be deployed
           kubeStateHost: kube-prometheus-stack-kube-state-metrics.devsecopstools.svc.cluster.local:8080    # link to kube-state-metrics svc
+          commonToolsNamespace: common      # namespace where main monitoring stack is deployed
+        hashicorp:
+          service: "http://vault-ha.vault-ha.svc.cluster.local:8200"  # local service path to your vault
+        secretEngine: dev-int               # container for your secrets in vault
         authority:
           namespaceTag: authority1          # namespace tag of target authority
-        monitoring:
-          enabled: true                                         # "true" enables the deployment of ELK stack for monitoring
-        hashicorp:
-          service: "http://vault-ha.vault-ha.svc.cluster.local:8200"  # local service path to your vault
     chart: data-provider
   destination:
     server: 'https://kubernetes.default.svc'
-    namespace: dataprovider01-iaa                               # where the package will be deployed
+    namespace: dataprovider01               # where the package will be deployed
 ```

 #### Manual deployment